joustava/CarND-Behavioral-Cloning-Project/README.md

 * `./tools/drive.py` for driving the car in autonomous mode
 * `./models/model.h5` containing a trained convolution neural network
 * `README.md` summarizing the results (this is what you are reading right now)
+* `./assets/videos/video.mp4` showcasing the simulation conquer track one.

 The major structure of my project files summarized: